 |Discover it® Secured Credit Card||Bad Credit||$0|

-How to Find the Best Student Credit Card for Your Needs
+How to Pick the Best Student Credit Card for You

 - Rule Out Cards with Annual Fees.
 Students should always limit their search to cards that don't charge annual fees.
 A student’s top priority for using a credit card is to build credit, after all, and most college students have limited budgets.
 So the best student credit cards are therefore those that are basically free to maintain.